-Certain programs of CPC formed advisory committees to raise fund.
+Certain programs of CPC formed advisory committees to raise funds.
 Disbursements from these funds must be authorized by their respective advisory committee.

-The balances related to the custodial assets' activities, which are included in the statement of financial position, are as follows as of June 30, 2021:
+The balances related to the custodial assets' activities, which are included in the statements of financial position, are as follows as of June 30: